nesdoug/M1TE2/Readme.txt

 Then, get the palette from the image (or make your own palette).
 Finally, get the tiles/map from the image.
--CAUTION, it will erase the entire tileset and the current map -if a file has an indexed palette, it will not read it... it always auto-generates an optimized palette
+-CAUTION, it will erase the entire tileset and the current map (only if it is larger than 128x128, a small image will only delete the needed area)
+-if a file has an indexed palette, it will not read it... it always auto-generates an optimized palette
 -if you have BG View 1 or 2, it will generate a 4bpp tileset and 16 colors